Privacy notice.

 Security

 We operate an information security management programme designed to ISO/IEC 27001:2022 and are pursuing certification under that standard and Cyber Essentials.
-Specific controls include UK-region data residency, encryption in transit (TLS 1.2+) and at rest (AES-256), customer-managed keys via Azure Key Vault on request, role-based access control with least-privilege defaults, comprehensive audit logging, mandatory two-factor authentication for our staff, hardware-key requirements for production access, separation of duties between development and operations, regular vulnerability scanning, independent penetration testing, and an incident response plan with defined RTO and RPO targets that we publish to customers under NDA.
+Controls in place include UK-region processing, encryption in transit (TLS 1.2+) and AES-256 encryption of transient operational data at rest (the archive itself rests in the customer's own Microsoft 365 tenant, under the customer's encryption and access controls), role-based access control with least-privilege defaults, comprehensive audit logging, multi-factor authentication on administrator and production access, hardware-key requirements for production access, separation of duties between development and operations, regular vulnerability scanning, and an incident response plan with defined RTO and RPO targets that we publish to customers under NDA.
+As the programme matures toward certification we are extending multi-factor authentication to all accounts and adding independent penetration testing.

 We are not so naive as to claim we cannot be breached.
 We have written this section so that, if one day we are, the question of "what was in place beforehand" is answerable.